simc/auto_size_text/README.md

 ### syncGroup

-You can synchronize the font size of multiple `AutoSizeText`s.
-They will all fit their boundaries but all `AutoSizeText`s in the same group have the same size.
-That means they adjust to the group member with the smallest effective font size.
+You can synchronize the font size of multiple `AutoSizeText`.
+They will fit their boundaries and all `AutoSizeText` in the same group have the same size.
+That means they adjust their font size to the group member with the smallest effective font size.

 **Note:** If a `AutoSizeText` cannot adjust because of constraints like `minFontSize`, it won't have the same size as the other group members.

-An instance of `AutoSizeSyncGroup` is one group.
-Pass this instance to all `AutoSizeText`s you want to add to that group.
+An instance of `AutoSizeSyncGroup` represents one group.
+Pass this instance to all `AutoSizeText` you want to add to that group.
 You don't have to care about disposing the group if it is no longer needed.

 ```dart
 var group = AutoSizeSyncGroup();